Summary of Significant Accounting Policies

 Research and development costs

-Research and development costs are expensed as incurred, net of recoveries.
-We record accruals for the estimated costs of our research and development activities performed by third parties.
-The financial terms of the agreements with our vendors are subject to negotiation, vary from contract to contract and may result in uneven payment flows to our vendors.
+Research costs are expensed as incurred, net of recoveries.
+We record accruals for the estimated costs of our clinical trial activities performed by third parties.
+The financial terms of these agreements are subject to negotiation, vary from contract to contract and may result in uneven payment flows to our vendors.
+Payments under the contracts depend on factors such as the achievement of certain events, successful enrollment of patients, and completion of certain clinical trial activities.
+We generally accrue costs associated with the treatment phase of clinical trials based on the total estimated cost of the treatment phase on a per patient basis and we expense the per patient cost ratably over the estimated patient treatment period based on patient enrollment in the trials.
 Advance payments for goods or services that will be used or rendered for future research and development activities are capitalized as prepaid expenses and recognized as expense as the related goods are delivered or the related services are performed.
 We base our estimates on the best information available at the time.
 However, additional information may become available to us which may allow us to make a more accurate estimate in future periods.
-In this event, we may be required to record adjustments to research and development expenses in future periods.
+In this event, we may be required to record adjustments to research and development expenses in future periods when the actual level of activity becomes more certain.
+Such increases or decreases in cost are generally considered to be changes in estimates and will be reflected in research and development expenses in the period identified.

 Development costs that meet specific criteria related to technical, market and financial feasibility will be capitalized.
 To date, all development costs have been expensed.